Park reopens access to restrooms, African American Monument, USS Cairo - The Vicksburg Post

 Park officials said COVID-19 protocols will be followed and face masks will be required in all park buildings and outside on National Park Service-managed lands when physical distance cannot be maintained.

-Visitors should follow CDC guidelines to reduce the spread of COVID-19 and recreate responsibly.
-For the health and safety of others, people are urged to choose another time to visit the park if they are not feeling well.
+Visitors should follow CDC guidelines to reduce the spread of COVID-19 and for the health and safety of others, people are urged to choose another time to visit the park if they are not feeling well.

 Officials said the National Park Service is working with federal, state and local public health authorities to closely monitor the COVID-19 pandemic to increase access on a park-by-park basis.